jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

   - New Technology File System (NTFS) used in Windows, uses the DAC model
 - 5.4.5 Attribute Based Access Control (ABAC)
   - **Attribute-Based Access Control (ABAC)**: an advanced implementation of a rule-based access model, applying rules based on attributes; an access control paradigm where access rights are granted to users with policies that combine attributes together
-  - A key characteristic of the ABAC model is its use of rules that can include multiple attributes
+  - A key characteristic of the ABAC model is its use of rules that can include multiple attributes about users, the environment, a user's action and the target resource
     - this allows it to be much more flexible than a rule-based access control model that applies the rules to all subjects equally
     - many software-defined networks (SDNs) use the ABAC model
   - ABAC allows administrators to create rules within a policy using plain language statements such as "Allow Managers to access the WAN using a mobile device"
+  - ABAC uses XACML (eXtensible Access Control Markup Language) which defines attribute-based  access control policy language, architecture, and a processing model
 - 5.4.6 Risk based access control
   - **Risk-based access control**: evaluates the environment and the situation, and makes decisions based on software security policies
     - a model that grants access after evaluating risk; it can control access based on multiple factors such as a user's location, determined by IP addresses, whether the user has logged on with MFA, and the user's device
     - advanced models use machine learning, making predictive conclusions about current activity based on past activity
     - note that a risk-based access control can be used, as an example, to block malicious traffic from an infected IoT device by evaluating the environment and situation, and using that info to block traffic deemed abnormal
+- **Non-discretionary Access Control**: somebody other than the asset owner determines access

 ## [5.5](#55-manage-the-identity-and-access-provisioning-lifecycle-osg-9-chpts-1314) Manage the identity and access provisioning lifecycle (OSG-9 Chpts 13,14)